JasonLocklin/Dissertation/SA/Results.md

 #### Adaptation was Effective

-In order to determine if the saccadic adaptation procedure successfully changed saccade length from baseline, one-sample t-tests for each block were computed (See figure
+In order to determine whether the saccadic adaptation procedure successfully changed saccade length from baseline, one-sample t-tests for each block were computed (Figure
 \ref{fig_Adaptation}a).
-A participant experienced 6 test trials for each of the block thirds used in this calculation, so each test was run only with participants where the median first saccade length could be based on at least 2 accepted trials.
+A participant experienced 6 test trials for each of the block thirds used in this calculation, so each test was run only with participants where the median first saccade length could be based on at least two accepted trials.
 Blocks 1, 3, and 4 produced significant group
 change in saccade length (
 $n=31$, $t( 30) = -2.53$, $\text{p} < 0.05$,